Vilmokas/restaurant/README.md

-## Restourant static page
+## Restaurant static page

 This projects was made to learn basics about React components.
-It is a static front page that I made from a free design of the internet.
+It is a static front page that I made using React and a free design template from [freepik](https://www.freepik.com/).

 ## Credits